mblayman/mattlayman.com/site/2016/readthrough-python-standard-library.md

 blog: True
 title: Reading through the Python standard library
 date: 2016-7-29T20:00:00Z
+summary: >-
-summary: What I learned about the Python standard library
+  What I learned about the Python standard library and how you can apply those learnings to your own study.
 template: writing.j2

 ---